Loxrie/TokenTray_OpenSCAD/README.md

 # token_tray_lid.scad

-Kind of a shall version of the base, has holes for magnets but no slots for dividers as the dividers are sized to stop at the lip of the base.
+Kind of a shallow version of the base, has holes for magnets but no slots for dividers as the dividers are sized to stop at the lip of the base.